audreyh614/Aspiring-Small-Businesses/README.md

 - link to sql_analysis: https://github.com/audreyh614/Aspiring-Small-Businesses/blob/732e60ee75019d501130bc23a3f37f006596e6f7/sql_analysis.ipynb
     - This notebook explores a number of queries with a designated purpose that relates to the functionality of the coorporation the Business Analyst has been hired for, JP Morgan.
-Within this you will observe
+Within this you will observe the completion of business requests and the results/ findings of such as it relates to businesses who applied for aid in either a loan or grant as a participant of this initiative.

 - link to presentation: description of the notebook's purpose